smonn/validator-fns/README.md

 | template string | `'Password must be at least {min} characters.'`                                        |
 | function        | `` ({ value, field, max }) => `${field} must be less than ${max} but was ${value}.` `` |

-For functions, in all cases it will receive the parsed `value`.
+The parsed `value` is always provided.
 If available, `field` is also provided.
 Depending on the validator, additional fields may be available.

 ### Validation types